kosamad/little-explorers/TESTING.md

 ## Performance (Lighthouse)

 The site was run through the Google Chrome Developer tool Lighthouse to assess it's performance.
 The scores for each page are listed below.
+Unless Otherwise stated, the accessibility issues stem from the default styles set by Materialize for form inputs (lack sufficient contrast).
+The heading elements not being in sequential order result from extending the base.html template, and an h4 link to the contact page, which doesn't always descend sequentially on all pages.

 <details><summary>Home (index.html)</summary>
 <img src="documentation/testing/images/validation/lighthouse_home.PNG">